stajahlee/job-search-web-scraper/README.md

 # Job Search Web Scraper
 This program scrapes the Ohio University jobs search page with a search query keyword that is input by the user as a command line argument.

-On OS X this program will run and provide notifications, on Windows the program will give you results in command line and subsequent errors about notifications (which are just for Mac OS X).
+On Windows, the program will give you results in command line only.

-It then sends a Mac OS desktop notification with the results, which when clicked opens a browser window and automatically directs to that search result page at www.ohiouniversityjobs.com/postings/search.
+On Mac OS X, the program gives results in command line and also sends a Mac OS desktop notification with the results, which when clicked opens a browser window and automatically directs to that search result page at www.ohiouniversityjobs.com/postings/search.

 Run by typing in the command line `python3 run.py software+developer` for example if you want to search for Software Developer jobs.